wanhuz/kome/README.md

 Install
 -------
+First, Install Python 3

-First, make sure ffmpeg is installed.
+Then, make sure ffmpeg is installed.
 On MacOS, this looks like:
 ~~~
 brew install ffmpeg
 ~~~
 (Windows users: make sure `ffmpeg` is on your path and can be referenced from the command line!)

-Then, download from releases page and extract the zip file.
+Then, download kome from releases page, extract the zip file.
+Run `pip install -r requirements.txt` from terminal in Kome directory.

 Usage
 -----